Legends (comics): Collections

-The Batman issue was collected neither in the Batman: Second Chances trade paperback nor in Volume 1 of the Batman: The Caped Crusader trade paperback series.
+The Batman issue was collected neither in the Batman: Second Chances trade paperback nor in Volume 1 of the Batman: The Caped Crusader trade paperback series, but has been collected in DC Finest - Batman: Years One and Two.

-The Detective Comics issue has been collected in Volume 2 of the Greatest Batman Stories Ever Told (focusing on Catwoman and the Penguin) and Volume 1 of the Batman: The Dark Knight Detective trade paperback series.
+The Detective Comics issue has been collected in Volume 2 of the Greatest Batman Stories Ever Told (focusing on Catwoman and the Penguin) and Volume 1 of the Batman: The Dark Knight Detective trade paperback series and in the Batman: Years One and Two Volume of the DC Finest series.

-The "Green Lantern Corps" issue has been collected in Volume 1 of "Green Lantern Corps: Beware Their Power" hardcover.
+The Green Lantern Corps issue has been collected in Volume 1 of Green Lantern Corps: Beware Their Power hardcover.